Temple Grandin gives a voice to Austistics

 Temple Grandin speaks out for those who had no voice before

-When I posted on the work of autistic Temple Grandin in reforming the methods used for slaughtering animals I did not mean to leave out one of her other far-reaching and incredible gifts to the planet – her ability to share with the world what it is like to be autistic.
+When I posted on the work of autistic Temple Grandin in reforming the methods used for slaughtering animals (work for which I am grateful) I did not mean to leave out one of her other far-reaching and incredible gifts to the planet – her ability to share with the world what it is like to be autistic.

 Before Temple Grandin’s autobiography Emergence, the medical and mental health world did not know very much about the autistic experience.
 In fact, a person labeled autistic was pretty much considered incurable in a sense that it was considered to be an irreversable condition.